JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Configuration
 * `HoldSprintToWalk: [true]/false`: Holding down sprint disable auto-sprinting, forcing the character to walk.
 * `DisableSprintingCrosshair: [true]/false`: Disables the sprinting chevron crosshair.
 * `ArtificerFlamethrowerToggle: [true]/false`: Sets the flamethrower mode.
 Default is toggle cancellable by pressing the sprint key, alternative is a "Hold to cast" mode.
-Has a console command so you can change it on the fly: `rt_artiflamemode: `. `toggle/true/1`, or `hold/false/0`.
+Has a console command so you can change it on the fly: `rt_artiflamemode`: `toggle/true/1` or `hold/false/0`.

 ## Known Issues

 * Few skills block sprinting simply based on the button input, and holding it down will force you to walk even when the skill is on cooldown.
 Notable ones are:
- * Artificer: Special, Utility.
+  - Artificer: Special, Utility.
- * Huntress: Special.
+  - Huntress: Special.
- * Custom/New Survivors: Primary, Secondary, Special.
+  - Custom/New Survivors: Primary, Secondary, Special.
 * MUL-T: Scrap Launcher sprints briefly between every shot which gets really annoying/nausiating.
 * Acrid: M1 animation cancelling is even more annoying, as this mod immediately sprints. #Wontfix, waiting for the official one first.